This content should not be construed as legal advice. Always consult an attorney or legal professional regarding your specific legal situation.

 If you’re lucky enough to have your trademark approved, it’s important to start using it in commerce (“usage”) right away and keep it in the public eye.

 Use the name you trademark to brand your website, marketing materials, email, store signs and social media presence.
+For example, try learning how to create a Facebook Business page in 10 easy steps.
 Why?

 Protection is granted and upheld by usage — and usage must be done in a high-quality manner.
 If you obtain the trademark and then don’t use it, someone else could make the argument you don’t deserve the protection and you could lose your rights.